MailTape/MailTape-v1/_posts/2018-05-20-Eric-Chenaux.md

 episode_URL: 'http://mailta.pe/313/eric-chenaux/'
 ---
 <p id="introduction">Close your eyes and float away in a blissful auditory dream courtesy of Paris-based guitarist, [Eric Chenaux](http://ericchenaux.com/).
 He provides us with a sweet Sunday morning glimpse into Canada's contemporary music milieu.</p>
-<p>In his own music, melodies are teased out, textures repeat and the tempo often remains a leisurely stroll as he muses over motifs best makes sense as a single session, or maybe one segment of REM sleep</p>
+<p>In his own music, melodies are teased out, textures repeat and the tempo often remains a leisurely stroll as he muses over motifs—love, moonlight, longing, initimacy, interdependence.
+For me, it best makes sense as a single session, or maybe one segment of REM sleep.</p>

 # Eric Chenaux's selection